awsdocs/amazon-ecs-developer-guide/doc_source/create-service-discovery.md

    }
    ```

-1. Update the Amazon ECS service so that the desired count is `0`, which allows you to delete it:
+1. Update the desired count for the Amazon ECS service to `0`\.
+You must do this to delete the service in the next step\.

    ```
-   aws ecs update-service --cluster tutorial --service ecs-service-discovery --desired-count 0 --force-new-deployment --region us-east-1
+   aws ecs update-service \
+         --cluster tutorial \
+         --service ecs-service-discovery \
+         --desired-count 0
    ```

-1. Delete the Amazon ECS service:
+1. Delete the Amazon ECS service\.

    ```
-   aws ecs delete-service --cluster tutorial --service ecs-service-discovery --region us-east-1
+   aws ecs delete-service \
+         --cluster tutorial \
+         --service ecs-service-discovery
    ```

-1. Delete the Amazon ECS cluster:
+1. Delete the Amazon ECS cluster\.

    ```
-   aws ecs delete-cluster --cluster tutorial --region us-east-1
+   aws ecs delete-cluster \
+         --cluster tutorial
    ```